 We’re living in a world where the most menial of jobs demand a show of passion from workers.
 The non-compliant can stay at home and watch daytime tv.

-It’s a sad fact that many, many people are starting a working relationship based on a lie.
+It’s a sad fact that people often start a working relationship based on a lie.

 Love Your Job

 Looking through the job postings on any major job site I notice the word ‘passion’ or similes in 90% of the descriptions, at least it's like that in the Tech fields.
 Do technology businesses really have a 90% passionate workforce?
 I’ve worked in many tech firms and when I think about my ex-colleagues, I’d put that 90% number closer to 20%.

 You're thinking, “the writer of this article has merely had the wrong jobs”.
 You might be right.
 That would explain this rant.
 But I do think there's a considerable portion of the workforce that is dissatisfied or disillusioned with the activity that consumes 8 hours or more of every day of their lives.
 These individuals are the target market for the passion brigade and their mantras.